GeetikaSh/Data-Science-Interview-Practice/Standardization vs Normalization.md

 **Formula:**
 $X_{\text{new}} = \frac{X - \mu}{\sigma}$

-- Standardization is helpful when the data follows a Gaussian distribution.
+- Useful when data follows a **Gaussian (normal) distribution**.
 - It transforms the data such that the mean becomes 0 and the standard deviation becomes 1.
-- Standardization does not get affected by outliers because it does not have a predefined range for transformed features.
+- **Less affected by outliers** since it does not have a predefined range.
+- Best for datasets with varying units (e.g., income, test scores).
 ---

 ## Normalization (Min-Max Scaling)